pf1219/StroCate/README.md

 * Calculates probability of each chunk (distance from (0,0) < 4000) having stronghold
 * Uses prior probability using information about how strongholds generate in Bedrock Edition
 * Updates probability based on measurement using Bayes' theorem
-* Users can customize standard measurement error according to how accurate they are in measuring eye
+* Users can customize standard measurement error according to how accurate you are in measuring eye
 * Two input method available
+* Provides probability stronghold is within N chunks from each chunk

 ## How to Use
 ### Game Setting